julianwucn/MS_Fabric_MDD/README.md

 # MS_Fabric_MDD
-A metadata-driven ETL framework developed using PySpark and Lakehouse architecture on Microsoft Fabric, enabling end-to-end data pipeline automation based on configurations defined in YAML files.
+A metadata-driven ETL framework developed using PySpark and Lakehouse and/or data warehouse architecture on Microsoft Fabric, enabling end-to-end data pipeline automation based on configurations defined in YAML files.

 Main Features
 - Align with medallion architecture with customizable bronze, silver and gold layers